felippe-regazio/felippe-regazio/README.md

 # Hi there!
 My name is Felippe Regazio

-and i fuck loving coding
+and i fuck love coding